Home

 This method, will work almost every time.
 It is my belief when it comes to selling a house, that you should never lose an offer to purchase over a $1000.00.

-* Offer a tidbit
+• Offer a tidbit

 - John and Mary, I'll tell you what, let's do a trade.
 I know you really wanted to close a month earlier than we agreed upon.

-We have to stay firm on our price but, we'll let you have that closing date.
+We have to stay firm on our price, but we'll let you have that closing date.
 Fair enough?
 Hold out hand...well, if you have been following this for sale by owner guide from the beginning, you know the routine. :-)

 - Use your imagination.
-If you observed the buyers closely, you might have a good idea what they would really like as a compromise for the $2000.00 for sale by owner negotiation handshake
+If you observed the buyers closely, you might have a good idea what they would really like as a compromise for the $2000.00

 A Month Apart on Closing Date